maxhumber/hickory/README.md

 ### About

 `hickory` is a command line tool for scheduling Python scripts.
-Though not a replacement for a Directed Acyclic Graph (DAG) workflow scheduler, `hickory` is perfect for most *stand-alone* jobs.
+It is not a replacement for a Directed Acyclic Graph (DAG) workflow scheduler.
+But it should be perfect for most *stand-alone* jobs.

-Current OS support:
+### Support

 | Operating System | Supported | Scheduler                                        |
 | ---------------- | --------- | ------------------------------------------------ |